KevinMarquette/kevinmarquette.github.io/_posts/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository.md

 # Getting Started

 The first thing we need is a NuGet server.
 There many options for creating your own site to host feeds and there are a few pre-built servers available.
 The Microsoft docs site has a good list here: [Hosting your own NuGet feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/overview).
-For todays post, we are going to spin up an instance in Docker.
+If you are already using VSTS (Visual Studio Team Services), they have a [NuGet Package Management](https://www.visualstudio.com/team-services/package-management/) offering that you can use.
+For todays post, we are going to spin up a local instance in Docker.

 ## docker run sunside/simple-nuget-server